ReedDahle/Java-Sweeper/README.md

-Java-Sweeper
+# Java-Sweeper
 A java implementation of minesweeper
-All binaries are prepackaged in
+Download and run javaSweeper.jar to play